‘Sálvame Mediafest’, ‘ACI’ and ‘Volando voy’ compete today for the audience

 Sylvester Stallone and Antonio Banderas, to arms at laSexta

 the sixth bet on a new pass of ‘assassins‘ (10:30 p.m.), a film starring Sylvester Stallone and Antonio Banderas.
 Robert Rath, recruited to carry out dangerous missions related to the Cold War, has decided to leave that job.
 After having been the undisputed number one, Miguel Bain, an ambitious History student, aspires to occupy his position.
 Bain enjoys the thrill of the kill and knows that Rath is an obstacle for him.
-Their paths cross Electra, a surveillance expert and cunning thief in the world of information.
-She shares with Rath the desire to leave this world so absorbing that it forces them to always lead a nomadic life.
+Electra, a surveillance expert and cunning thief in the world of information, crosses their path.
+She shares with Rath the desire to leave this world so absorbing that forces them to always lead a nomadic life.

 Will Smith is the last man alive in La 1